angular/angular/packages/core/src/signals/README.md

 ## Producer and Consumer

-Internally, the signals implementation is defined in terms of two abstractions, `Producer` and `Consumer`, which are interfaces implemented by various parts of the reactivity system. `Producer` represents values which can deliver change notifications, such as the various flavors of `Signal`s. `Consumer` represents a reactive context which may depend on some number of `Producer`s.
-In other words, `Producer`s produce reactivity, and `Consumer`s consume it.
+Internally, the signals implementation is defined in terms of two abstractions, producers and consumers.Producers represents values which can deliver change notifications, such as the various flavors of `Signal`s.
+Consumers represents a reactive context which may depend on some number of producers.
+In other words, producers produce reactivity, and consumers consume it.

-Implementers of `Producer` and `Consumer` expose instances of data structures used by the signal library, and interact with the library through calls to utility functions.
+Implementers of either abstraction derive from the `ReactiveNode` base class, which models participation in the reactive graph.
+Any `ReactiveNode` can act in the role of a producer, a consumer, or both, by interacting with the appropriate subset of APIs on `ReactiveNode`.
+For example, `WritableSignal`s extend `ReactiveNode` but only operate against the producer APIs, since `WritableSignal`s don't consume other signal values.

-Some concepts are both `Producer`s _and_ `Consumer`s.
+Some concepts are both producers _and_ consumers.
 For example, derived `computed` expressions consume other signals to produce new reactive values.

+Throughout the rest of this document, "producer" and "consumer" are used to describe `ReactiveNode`s acting in that capacity.

 ### The Dependency Graph

-Both `Producer` and `Consumer` keep track of dependency `Edge`s to each other. `Producer`s are aware of which `Consumer`s depend on their value, while `Consumer`s are aware of all of the `Producer`s on which they depend.
+`ReactiveNode`s keep track of dependency `ReactiveEdge`s to each other.
+Producers are aware of which consumers depend on their value, while consumers are aware of all of the producers on which they depend.
 These references are always bidirectional.

-A major design feature of Angular Signals is that dependency `Edge`s are tracked using weak references (`WeakRef`).
-At any point, it's possible that a `Consumer` may go out of scope and be garbage collected, even if it is still referenced by a `Producer` (or vice versa).
+A major design feature of Angular Signals is that dependency edges (`ReactiveEdge`s) are tracked using weak references (`WeakRef`).
+At any point, it's possible that a consumer node may go out of scope and be garbage collected, even if it is still referenced by a producer node (or vice versa).
 This removes the need for explicit cleanup operations that would remove these dependency edges for signals going "out of scope".
 Lifecycle management of signals is greatly simplified as a result, and there is no chance of memory leaks due to the dependency tracking.

-To simplify tracking `Edge`s via `WeakRef`s, both `Producer` and `Consumer` have numeric IDs generated when they're created.
-These IDs are used as `Map` keys instead of the tracked `Producer` or `Consumer` objects, which are instead stored in the `Edge` as `WeakRef`s.
+To simplify tracking `ReactiveEdge`s via `WeakRef`s, `ReactiveNode`s have numeric IDs generated when they're created.
+These IDs are used as `Map` keys instead of the tracked node objects, which are instead stored in the `ReactiveEdge` as `WeakRef`s.

 At various points during the read or write of signal values, these `WeakRef`s are dereferenced.
-If a reference turns out to be `undefined` (that is, the other side of the dependency edge was reclaimed by garbage collection), then the dependency `Edge` can be cleaned up.
+If a reference turns out to be `undefined` (that is, the other side of the dependency edge was reclaimed by garbage collection), then the dependency `ReactiveEdge` can be cleaned up.

 ## "Glitch Free" property